chi-sea-lions-2015/heap_under_stagnation/README.md

 # Team Name: Heap Under Stagnation

 ## Paul worked on logout.
 I have it working minus the correct rerendering of the "login" and "sign-up buttons"
+  I redid the form for the "questions#show" page and made it into an actual form (it was just a text area that posted to nothing) I then ajaxed that form to prepend the question list
+  I redid the comments controller to allow for the creation of question comments.
+DON'T MODIFY IT!!! you'll need to make a custom route for answer comments.
+DO IT!
+DON'T MODIFY THE def create...
+I'll kill you!!
+I also ajaxed the form so that comments appear appended to the comment list!

 ### Team Member: Paul Clegg, Chase Nutile, Sara Chen, Taylor Masterson